eugenia1984/UTN-FRSR-Programacion/2do_anio_1er_semestre/ingles_3/specific_vocabulary_and_structures.md

 ---

-## SPECIFIC VOCUBULARY AND STRUCTURES
+## :star: SPECIFIC VOCUBULARY AND STRUCTURES

 In this section we are going to deal with different JOBS in the IT field, and the corresponding duties for each position.